 Make sure you connected all the clips and wires correctly: the red crocodile clip connects to the inner wire end, and the black clip to the outer end; the red wire connects to the red clip on the battery holder, and the black wire to the black clip.
 If everything is correct, try changing the batteries.

 The cable plug is partially made of copper.
 The process of electrolysis involves some redox reactions, and copper can turn green when oxidized.
-Check out the scientific description for more information.

 Yes, this should not affect the experiment.
 Just wait the allotted time and move on to the next step!